9 Easy Ways To Reduce Your Employee’s Overtime

 Why is it important to reduce employee overtime?

-Excessive overtime is definitely hard on your labor budget.
-Paying time and a half isn’t the most cost-effective way to keep the shift coverage you need.
-But giving your employees a lot of overtime can be hard on them, too, even if they like the paycheck that it brings.
-Too much overtime can make it difficult for your team to get enough sleep, which can ultimately lead to health problems that cause absenteeism issues.
-Plus, your workers won’t have a great work-life balance, which causes additional stress.
+Giving your employees a lot of overtime can be hard on them even if they like the paycheck that it brings.
+Too much overtime can make it difficult for your team to get enough sleep or downtime, which can ultimately lead to health problems that cause absenteeism issues.

 Related read: 9 Strategies For Decreasing Labor Costs